OneDeuxTriSeiGo/openpinebuds-source-reconstruction/README.md

-# PineBuds Open Source SDK
+# OpenPineBuds Source Reconstruction

-This is just the SDK from the wiki, with dockerfile setup to make building easier
+An attempt to reconstruct the OpenPineBuds repository from publicly available sources.